jindrichmynarz/dissertation/parts/tensor_factorization.md

 ## Tensor factorization {#sec:method-rescal}

-Tensor factorization is a method for decomposing tensors, described in the [@sec:loading-rescal], into lower-rank approximations.
+Tensor factorization is a method for decomposing tensors, described in [Section @sec:loading-rescal], into lower-rank approximations.
 The rank of a tensor $\mathcal{X}$ is "*the smallest number of rank one tensors that generate $\mathcal{X}$ as their sum"* [@Kolda2009].
 $\mathcal{X}$ is an $N$^th^ order rank one tensor when it *"can be written as the outer product of $N$ vectors"* [@Kolda2009]: $\mathcal{X} = \mathbf{a}^{(1)} \circ \mathbf{a}^{(2)} \circ \cdots \circ \mathbf{a}^{(N)}$.
 Determining the tensor's rank is known to be an NP-hard problem [@Sidiropoulos2017], so in practice low-rank approximations are used instead.